Skip to Main Content

 Outrunning the Weather in the Carpathians

 A nature documentary had scheduled three days of filming along an exposed Carpathian ridgeline above Brasov.
-On the second morning, weather forecasts showed a severe storm system arriving that afternoon — conditions that would be dangerous for crew and equipment at altitude.
-Our fixer, who knew the region intimately, identified a sheltered valley location forty minutes' drive away that offered similar visual qualities — dense forest, dramatic rock formations, and a mountain river — without the exposure risk.
+On the second morning, weather forecasts showed a severe storm system arriving that afternoon — conditions that would be dangerous for crew and gear at altitude.
+Our fixer, who knew the region intimately, identified a sheltered valley location forty minutes' drive away that gave similar visual qualities — dense forest, dramatic rock formations, and a mountain river — without the exposure risk.
 The fixer contacted the landowner directly, secured verbal permission within an hour, and redirected the crew before the storm hit.
 The relocated shoot produced footage the director preferred to the original plan.
-The fixer's knowledge of alternative locations — not from a database, but from years of personal experience filming in the Carpathians — turned a potential lost day into one of the production's strongest sequences.
+The fixer's knowledge of alternative locations — not from a database.
+But from years of personal experience filming in the Carpathians — turned a potential lost day into one of the production's strongest sequences.

 ACT 08